Board

 Jason has more than 20 years’ experience in the sport and physical activity sector.

-Read moreCurrently director of Active Essex, one of the largest Active Partnerships in England, Jason also heads up the delivery of the Essex Local Delivery Pilot, one of 12 LDPs that form part of a ground-breaking £100m programme funded by us to increase population levels of physical inactivity in deprived areas.
+He led the delivery of the Essex local delivery pilot (LDP) between 2018 and 2025, which was one of 12 LDPs that formed part of a ground-breaking £100m programme funded by Sport England to develop innovative new sustainable ways to tackle long-term levels of physical inactivity in deprived areas.

 Tom Gribbin